Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 ### 4.2. <a name='UserStories:'></a>**User Stories:**

 - As a user, I want to find information on the club.
+- As a user, I want to be able to join the club.
 - As a user, I want to navigate the page to find what I require quickly and easily.
 - As a user, I want to know how to contact the club.
 - As a user, I was to find ride times and locations.